Findlay20/GoogleLap1Challenge/README.md

 - Refined speicfic id route and added hadnling for out-of-range ids - /results/:id

 ### data.js
-- Added array of 10 object results and exports to be used in app.js
+- Added array of 10 object results and exported to be used in app.js

 ### index.html